 When listing a property, brokers must estimate the value of the property based on its financial potential for prospective buyers.
 Agents advise clients about options for financing property acquisitions and launching new businesses.

-Finance majors hone their communication and presentation skills which are essential in the teaching profession.
+Finance majors hone the communication and presentation skills that are essential to the teaching profession.
 Business teachers tap a broad knowledge of business as they instruct high school students about the fundamentals of accounting, management, marketing, and investments.

-Finance majors with an intense curiosity about the business world and an enthusiasm for business issues are well suited for this role.
+Finance majors with a curiosity about the business world and an enthusiasm for business issues are well suited for this role.
 Individuals who earn advanced degrees in business can also pursue teaching jobs at junior and four-year colleges.